 Optical measurements:

-Multiple tunable lasers enable the test of devices using grating (top down) or butt (end facet) coupling methods.
-The optical bandwith covered wavelengths between ~1250nm to ~2100nm, with polarisation control.
+Multiple tuneable lasers enable the test of devices using grating (top down) or butt (end facet) coupling methods.
+The optical bandwidth covered are from ~400nm to ~2100nm, with polarisation control.
+Time resolved carrier lifetime and micro photoluminescence measurements in the near infrared and visible.

 We also have detection and amplification capabilities (fibre amplifiers) for the entire range.